XYZ: Online Manual

 Checks should prefix all paths referring to system files and directories with ${rootDir}, such as “${rootDir}/etc/passwd”.

 Extensions can be included in standardised configuration deployed to all systems using whatever management mechanism is appropriate for your estate.
+For example you could drop your local extensions in there via Ansible, or package them into your own RPM.

 Each check function must output nothing, and must return one of these values: